bitboyro/bitboyro.github.io/index.md

 # bitboy.ro

-## hei,
+## hello,

-i am Roman Botnari, a developer from Romania. i work for Axway on a platform for secure and reliable data exchanges.

-bitboy.ro is the place where I investigate technologies, publish experiments, personal projects and share hot tokes 🌶️.
+Welcome to the bitboy labs.
+This is the place where I investigate technologies, publish experiments, personal projects and share hot tokes 🌶️.

+I am Roman Botnari, a developer from Romania.
+I work for Axway on a platform for secure and reliable data exchanges.

 ## techstack
 I speak Java (i know.. 🦙) with a Spring Boot dialect, some Python, Javascript,